JohnCoene/grapher/docs/docs/graph_static_layout.md

 `method`     |     The igraph function to compute node positions.
 `dim`     |     Number of dimensions to use, passed to `method` .
 `scaling`     |     A vector or 2 values defining the output range to rescale the coordinates, set `NULL` to not use any scaling.
+`weights`     |     Bare column name of links weight if `NULL`  no weight is taken into account.
 `...`     |     Any other argument to pass to `method` .